jyyyyylim/since/README.md

 ## usage
 program accepts time ONLY in format: `HH:mm`<br>
-values not zero-padded are tolerated
+for hours, values not zero-padded are tolerated

 ## installation
 windows: `go build` in project root